middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/deg-prgms-proj.md

 A major requires a minimum of 10 fall and spring semester credits.
 Students may take no more than 16 fall and spring semester credits and, in addition, no more than two winter term and summer study courses, combined, in a major department or program (one of which may be senior work).

-All students must officially declare a major by the end of the third semester.
+All students should officially declare a major by the end of the third semester and must declare a major no later than the end of the fourth semester.
 Any student who wishes to complete a second major must officially declare by the end of the fourth semester of study.
 After the fourth semester, students wishing to add a second major, or change majors, must petition and gain approval from the new department or program to ensure that the student can complete the major by the end of the eighth semester.

 Some highly structured programs, particularly those involving study in the foreign languages or the natural sciences, are facilitated by a declaration of major by the end of the second semester.